 This little guide tries to shed some light on how a good setup, in terms of SEO performance, for a product page in a Magento SEO optimized store looks like.

-Many ideas in this article can be used in other platforms (like WooCommerce or Prestashop), they are ‘good practice’ ideas, not specific to Magento stores.
+Many ideas in this article can be used on other platforms (like WooCommerce or Prestashop).
+These are ‘good practice’ ideas, not specific to Magento stores.

-First and foremost, you should make sure that you Magento store has a clear and logical product category structure.
+First and foremost, you should make sure that your Magento store has a clear and logical product category structure.
 The navigation process should be as easy and clear to use as possible.

 Try to minimize the number of clicks required for a potential customer to reach a given category or product.
 Don’t over-complicate things for the user if you want him to stay.